 How speech therapy helps reduce fear of public speaking

 You don’t need to have a problem with speech to benefit from working with a speech therapist.
 Many people simply have trouble managing their nerves and are convinced that they’re not good at speaking.
 Speech pathologists help clients demystify their “beliefs” and use strategies to increase confidence and communication skills in situations of greater difficulty.
-Your speech therapist will help you determine your goals, understand your challenges, change your mindset, and even breathe more effectively, all to achieve more confidence and get over your fear of public speaking.
+Your speech therapist will help you determine your goals, understand your challenges, change your mindset, and even breathe more effectively, all to overcome your fear and improve your public speaking.

 What you have to say is important.
 If you’re experiencing a fear of speaking and would like to overcome this fear, consider consulting a speech pathologist.
 No one should resolve themselves to silence.
 Let us help you make the most of your voice today.